 Burns in Irvine - recounted in the Burns Room and illustrated by the Wellwood Murals

-The combination of the stunning murals of Edward and Elizabeth Odling (1965) and the commentary (text below) take you back into the 18th century as you hear about Robert Burns in Irvine in 1781-82.
+The combination of the stunning murals of Ted and Elizabeth Odling (1965) and the commentary (text below) take you back into the 18th century as you hear about Robert Burns in Irvine in 1781-82.
 Below you will also find more about the flax trade and Robert Burns.

 Irvine was where Robert Burns, aged 22, to quote his later words, "learned something of town life".